BYRIO/krita-webdoc-zh/user_manual/loading_saving_brushes.rst

 Conversely, someone who presses hard on their stylus naturally will have a hard time making thin strokes, but easily makes thick ones.

-Such a situation can be improve by using the curves to map pressure to output thinner lines or thicker ones.
+Such a situation can be improved by using the curves to map pressure to output thinner lines or thicker ones.

 The brush settings curves even have quick curve buttons for these at the